searchspring/competencies/competencies/encoding.md

 You can explain what a code point is.
-You can articulate the difference between latin-1, UTF-8 and UTF-16
+You can articulate the difference between latin-1, UTF-8 and UTF-16 For each of the languages you use, you can explain how they deal with encoding.

 ## How do you improve it?